dkulsh/techwiddeep/content/english/blog/books/secrets-millionaire-mind.md

 —Mark Twain

 Eker revealed my misconceptions.
-I hope it does the same for you.
-Explore more book reviews in our [Books category](#) to continue your journey of growth.
-Share your feedback, like, comment, or reach out!
+Share in the comments and let’s reshape our Money Blueprints together!

+*Excerpts from *Secrets of the Millionaire Mind* by T. Harv Eker*